ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

   island.
 * *F_int(fit)* and *F_pk(fit)* are the integrated & peak fluxes from
   the fitted Gaussians.
-* Alpha and Beta are the spectral index and spectral curvature terms.
+* Alpha and Beta are the spectral index and spectral curvature terms (with associated errors).
 These are only provided when the appropriate flags are set - see `Spectral Terms`_.
-* *Maj*, *Min* and *P.A.* are the major and minor FWHMs and the position angle of the fitted Gaussian, quoted for both the fit and the fit deconvolved by the beam.
+* *Maj*, *Min* and *P.A.* are the major and minor FWHMs and the position angle of the fitted Gaussian, quoted for both the fit and the fit deconvolved by the beam, with errors for each version.
 * The goodness of fit is indicated by the *Chisq(fit)* and *RMS(fit)* values, while *RMS(image)* gives the local noise surrounding the object.